 Congratulations, you have made your first step on the journey to reconnecting to your Hungarian heritage.
-After you have been selected as part of the next explorer group, you will have to get prepared, organized and finally, get going.

 Your 14 days in Hungary will be like none other: you will not be a tourist staring out the window of a sightseeing bus and listening to countless audio-tapes.
 You will learn and experience Hungarian traditions and history in a totally new way, as part of a living culture, connecting to young Hungarians.
 Our expert organizers have done their best to arrange your trip.
 To make sure you are getting the most out of it, here is what you have to do.

 Shortly after that, you will get access to the online orientation course, a sort of primer on basic Hungarian must-know information.
-The course is intense, interactive and fun!
+The course is intense, interactive and interesting!
 It will help you get familiar with your Hungarian self.
 Some information you may already know, some of it might be new to you, but in either case, you will already be connecting alongside your fellow explorers.

 Make sure you have your passport ready.
 International relations between Hungary and the United States and Canada are very stable, Hungarians can travel to the U.S. without a visa and citizens of the U. S. and Canada can travel to Hungary the same way.
 It is mandatory, however, that your passport be valid for at least three months beyond your period of stay.